pavel-surinin/declarativejs/README.md

 // ]
 ```

-### by custom logic
+#### by custom logic
-Function that will sort items in array with custom values, by provided oredr.
+Function that will sort items in array with custom values, by provided order.
 It accepts as a parameter object with valueToOrderElement mapper and array of custom order rule

 ```javascript